prividentity/PrivateIdentity-Oldd/Python-SDK.md

 3.  is_valid: Verifies the face of the user.

-4.  compare: Compare two faces for verification (To be implemented).
+4.  compare: Compare two faces for verification *(to be implemented).*

 ## PARAMETERS

  - URL : STR